eartvit/mlasp-on-ocp/README.md

 After executing all the above, you should see inside the console all the tasks and pipeline definitions listed.
 Before running the pipeline, we must add an additional resource into the project space: a timeseries database where the load tests results are stored.
 This example uses [InfluxDb](https://www.influxdata.com/).
 Let's set it up and configure it to allow the lt-summary task write the load test summary in it.

 First, we need some storage where InfluxDb shall store the collected data.
-To do that, we need to have a *Persistent Volume* (PV) and a *Peristent Volume Claim* reserved for the timeseries database.
+To do that, we need to have a *Persistent Volume* (PV) and a *Peristent Volume Claim* (PVC) reserved for the timeseries database.
 This can be easily achieved using the OpenShift web console.

 We shall create the PVC.
 If the OpenShift is running on a cloud provider (e.g., AWS infrastructure), the PV will be automatically created whenever the PVC is bound and used.
 Binding happens whenever the PVC is used by a Deployment.
 Let's create the PVC then using the OpenShift web console.